formkiq/formkiq-core/README.md

 ## 🌐 API Reference

+The FormKiQ API is built for the easily adding of documents, tagging documents and searching for documents.

 When installed, FormKiQ Core deploys it's API twice under different authentication mechanisms.

 The first API is deployed using [AWS Cognito](https://aws.amazon.com/cognito/) as the authenticator.
 This allows for easy creation of applications that can use the users' JWT token to access the FormKiQ API.